macovei-alex/mfrt/README.md

     - after the number, the character '|' will be inserted to signify the begging of the code inside the for loop

 ## Requirements
-To compile this program you need the MinGW compiler for C (and the make executable that should be included).
+The program is built for Windows platforms.
+To compile this program you need the MinGW compiler for C (and the make executable that should be included) and the MinGW binary set up in the PATH environment variable.
 You compile and link all the necessary files by running the make command inside the build directory.
 If the build is successful you shoudl see the mfrt.exe program in the bin directory.